sinch/ruby-two-factor-auth/README-part-3.md

 Then, in your routes file, change `devise_for :users` to `devise_for :users, :controllers => { registrations: 'registrations' }`.

 Lastly, add a phone number field to the signup view.
-To override the default devise view, create **app/views/regsitrations/new.html.erb**.
-Here is an example of how your view will look you take the default devise signup view and just add a phone number field at the top.
+To override the default Devise view, create **app/views/regsitrations/new.html.erb**.
+Here is an example of how your view will look when you take the default Devise signup view and just add a phone number field at the top.

     <h2>Sign up</h2>